JasanpreetSidhu/PASS-Winter-2025/Feb10 For Loops.md

 &nbsp;

-### 2. Sum of First N Natural Numbers
+### 2. Sum of First 10 Natural Numbers

-   Write a program to calculate the sum of the first 10 natural numbers using a `for` loop.
+   Write a program to calculate and display the sum of the first 10 natural numbers using a `for` loop.

 &nbsp;